zenstackhq/zenstack-docs/docs/the-complete-guide/index.md

 ### Part III: Automatic CRUD APIs

-Developers build APIs to support the client-side of their applications.
-One of the most common types of APIs is the CRUD - Create, Read, Update, and Delete.
+Developers build APIs to support the client side of their applications.
+One of the most common type of APIs is CRUD - Create, Read, Update, and Delete.
 Building CRUD APIs is a tedious task but error-prone at the same time.

-Since ZenStack already secures data access at the ORM layer as we learnt from the previous part, it can automatically generate CRUD APIs for you.
+Since ZenStack already secures data access at the ORM layer, as we learned from the previous part, it can automatically generate CRUD APIs for you.
 You'll learn about the details in this part of the guide.

-In this part of the guide, we'll add a CRUD API layer to our Todo app, and turn it into a fully functional backend service.
+In this part of the guide, we'll add a CRUD API layer to our Todo app and turn it into a fully functional backend service.

 [Go to Part III](/docs/the-complete-guide/part3)